 This paper introduces customer journey mapping (CJM) in the context of customer experience management.
 It looks at what it is, why we should do it and the approaches that can be used to undertake this.
 It also explores the importance to any growth strategy of understanding customer interfaces with a company and its brand.
 The examples cited in this paper focus on b2b customer journey mapping specifically.

-More and more companies now actively recognise that customers are their biggest asset; with no customers to buy our products and services, there is no business at all.
+More and more companies now actively recognize that customers are their biggest asset; with no customers to buy our products and services, there is no business at all.
 People who have a positive customer experience are more likely to spend more with that supplier, pay a premium for that service, and recommend the supplier based on the experience it delivers.
 People who change to another supplier/brand are more likely to do so because of poor service, and they are equally likely to broadcast this.

 In order to achieve growth plans, a company needs to widen its scope; seeking new markets, leveraging existing markets and/or developing its product or service portfolio.
 The link between positive customer experiences and business success is compelling.
 Therefore, any company seeking to realize its growth plans ignores this link at its peril.